Bulimia Jaw Pain and Swelling

 TABLE OF CONTENTS | Cause | Affect on Bite | Before and After | Treatment

 Your jaw pain can worsen if you have an underlying health issue, such as temporomandibular joint syndrome (TMJ).
-You may need treatment for these side effects and therapy for your eating disorder
+You may need treatment for these physical symptoms and therapy for your eating disorder.

 Why Does Bulimia Cause Jaw Pain?